-Not only can exercising your German Shepherd be a great bonding experience between you and your puppy/dog, but research has shown owners with a dog are 34% more likely to get the recommended weekly exercise.
+Not only can exercising your German Shepherd be a great bonding experience between you and your puppy/dog, but research has shown owners with a dog are 34% more likely to get their own recommended weekly exercise as a result

 Exercising your German Shepherd is a win-win for both of you!

-Exercise for German Shepherd Dogs: 20 Fun Indoor and Outdoor Exercises
+20 Fun Indoor & Outdoor Exercises For German Shepherds